charmaine211/AfstuderenOU/documentation/TRAIN.md

 Each of these directories should contain one subdirectory for each class in the dataset.
 The subdirectories are named after the corresponding class and contain all the images for that class.
 Ensure that each image file is named uniquely and stored in a common format such as JPEG or PNG.

 #### Object detection

+Each label file should be formatted with one row per object in the image, using the YOLO format.
+This format includes the object's class index, along with the normalized coordinates of the bounding box (x_center, y_center, width, height).

+This structure ensures that your data is organized and ready for training, validation, and testing using the Ultralytics YOLO framework.

 ##### Manual annotation